jfcherng-sublime/LSP-intelephense-patcher/README.md

 Then, you can patch the `intelephense` server from the command palette:

-- patcher-LSP-intelephense: Show Menu
+- `patcher-LSP-intelephense: Show Menu`

-  - Patch Intelephense
-  - Patch Intelephense (Allow Unsupported)
-  - Un-patch Intelephense
+  - `Patch Intelephense` (usually you want to do this)
+  - `Patch Intelephense (Allow Unsupported)` (we don't claim the server version supported but you want to give it a try)
+  - `Un-patch Intelephense` (restore the patched server back to un-patched)
-  - Re-patch Intelephense (`Un-patch` and then `Patch`)
+  - `Re-patch Intelephense` (i.e., `Un-patch` and then `Patch`)
-  - Open Server Binary Directory
+  - `Open Server Binary Directory`

+You will have to patch the server again if the server gets updated.